Michael A. Taylor Preview, Player Props: Twins vs. Brewers

 Brewers Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Brewers pitching staff ranks 14th in MLB.
+- The Brewers pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Brewers' 4.00 team ERA ranks 10th across all league pitching staffs.
+- The Brewers have the 10th-ranked team ERA across all MLB pitching staffs (3.99).

-- Brewers pitchers combine to surrender 156 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- Miley gets the start for the Brewers, his 17th of the season.
-He is 6-3 with a 3.05 ERA and 55 strikeouts in 82 2/3 innings pitched.
+- Burnes will aim to claim his 10th win when he gets the start for the Brewers, his 26th of the season.
+He is 9-6 with a 3.43 ERA and 155 strikeouts through 152 2/3 innings pitched.

-- In his most recent time out on Thursday, the lefty threw five innings against the Los Angeles Dodgers, allowing three earned runs while surrendering seven hits.
+- His most recent appearance was on Friday against the Los Angeles Dodgers, when the righty tossed seven scoreless innings while giving up two hits.

-- The 36-year-old has amassed a 3.05 ERA and 6 strikeouts per nine innings in 16 games this season, while allowing a batting average of .234 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.